sanjaii/nosql-tool/README.md

 ### Creating a collection

-`.bin/cli collection collection_name` creates a collection with the specified name.
+`.bin/cli collection collection_name`, creates a collection with the specified name.

 If you run `./bin/cli collection Users`, *db.json* will be like this

 ```
 {
   "collections": {